ROCm/rocALUTION/docs/usermanual/multinode.rst

 * How will the sending data (from each rank) be stored in the sending buffer (SENDERS_INDEX_OFFSET - integer array).
 In this example, the first 30 elements will be sent to *P1* :math:`[0, 2)` and the second 30 to *P2* :math:`[2, 4)`.
 * The elements, which need to be send (BOUNDARY_INDEX - integer array).
 In this example, the data which need to be send to *P1* and *P2* is the ghost layer, marked as ghost *P0*.
 The vertical stripe need to be send to *P1* and the horizontal stripe to *P2*.
 The numbering of local unknowns (in local indexing) for *P1* (the vertical stripes) are 1, 2 (size of 2) and stored in the BOUNDARY_INDEX.
 After 2 elements, the elements for *P2* are stored, they are 2, 3 (2 elements).

-Matrices
+Metrices
 --------
-Each rank hosts two local matrices, interior and ghost matrix.
+Each rank hosts two local metrices, interior and ghost matrix.
 They can be stored in separate files, one for each matrix.
 The file format could be Matrix Market (MTX) or binary.

 Vectors
 -------